Hurghada: History

 The Egyptian Red Sea coast has been inhabited since antiquity, with the area of Hurghada being occupied since the 4th century, when the ancient settlement of Abu Sha’ar (ابو شعر), located 20 km north of the modern city, was established.
 Originally founded as a Roman military fort for Ala Nova Maximiana unit between 309-311, it was transformed into a Christian community around 400.
 The Christians repurposed the fort into a church, leaving behind inscriptions, graffiti, and artifacts such as a 5th-century papyrus and a tapestry with a cross.
 The settlement declined after either the Sasanian or Arab conquest of Egypt.

-The modern city Hurghada was established in 1905 as a fishing village by Ababda fishermen along a natural harbor.
+The area of modern day Hurghada was settled in as a fishing village by Ababda fishermen along a natural harbor in the Sekalla area in the late 19th century.
+In 1905 the city was officially established.
 Oil was discovered in the area in 1913 by Anglo-Egyptian Oilfields Ltd. During the reign of King Farouk a recreational center was built in the city, but after President Nasser's nationalization of Egypt's industries it was reallocated to the Egyptian Armed Forces.

 During the War of Attrition between Israel and Egypt (1967–70), Shadwan Island in the Red Sea to the east of the city was fortified by Egyptian troops and used as a radar post.
 On 22 January 1970 the island was the site of Operation Rhodes, a helicopter assault by Israeli troops who occupied it for 36 hours.

 During the October War of 1973, Hurghada harbor was the target of four Israeli operations.

 In September 1994, drive-by shooters killed two Egyptians and a German tourist; another German man was wounded in the attack and died of his injuries after returning to Germany.

 In 2016, a terrorist attack in Hurghada, inspired by the jihadist group Islamic State, wounded three tourists.
 In another terrorist attack in Hurghada in 2017, a man declared that he wanted to kill only non-Egyptians, and stabbed seven female tourists.
 Two German women and one Czech woman were killed in the attack, which took place at two separate resort hotels.